Robert Alton Harris: Early life and criminal record/history

 Robert Alton Harris was born at Fort Bragg in North Carolina, the fifth of nine children of Kenneth and Evelyn Harris.
 Kenneth was a sergeant in the United States Army who was awarded a Silver Star and Purple Heart for his service in World War II.
 Both parents were alcoholics, and Robert reportedly was born two months premature as a result of Kenneth kicking Evelyn in the abdomen; Robert is also reported to have suffered from fetal alcohol syndrome.
 Robert was especially targeted for abuse by his father, who believed that Robert was conceived in an affair.
 The Harris family moved to Visalia, California in 1962 following Kenneth Harris' discharge from the Army.
 Kenneth Harris was jailed in 1963 for 18 months and again for a longer period of time in 1964, both times for sexually abusing his daughters.
 With Kenneth in jail, the remaining family members lived a migrant life around the San Joaquin Valley.

 Robert spent four months in juvenile hall at age 13 for stealing a car.
 During his time at the juvenile detention centre, Harris was repeatedly raped.
 In 1967, Evelyn abandoned Robert, then 14, in Sacramento and left him to fend for himself.
 After making his way to Oklahoma to live with his brother and sister, he stole a car and was subsequently arrested in Florida.
 He spent the next three years in the Florida juvenile detention system, but when he turned 19, the system could no longer keep him, and he was sent to Chula Vista, California.
-In June 1973 Harris married, and the couple had a son, Robert, Jr., born in October 1974.
-In 1975 while living in a trailer park in Imperial County, Harris beat his brother Ken’s roommate, James Wheeler, to death, claiming he did so to protect the victim's wife; however, it was later determined that he beat the victim without provocation.
+In June 1973 Harris married, and the couple had a son, Robert Jr., born in October 1974.
+In 1975 while living in a trailer park in Imperial County, Harris beat his brother Ken's roommate, James Wheeler, to death, claiming he did so to protect the victim's wife.
+However, it was later determined that he had beaten the victim without provocation and in a sadistic manner over the course of six hours, and had threatened the victim's wife that he would kill her unless she supported his version of what happened.
 He was convicted of voluntary manslaughter and imprisoned in San Luis Obispo; during his imprisonment Harris' wife filed for divorce.
 Harris was paroled in January 1978.